da99/rw_ize/README.md

     cake.for_sale(true)
     cake.for_sale() # --> true

-You can use it on objects:
+You can also use it directly on objects:

     car = {}
     rw.ize(car)